rinchan01/os-vm-visualization/README.md

-# Bonus point for visualize 6 page replacement algorithms: FIFO, LRU, MRU, LFU, MFU, Second chance.
-(2324II_INT2214_22)
+# The visualization of 6 page-replacement algorithms
+This repository is created for the homework week 10 for Operating System (2324II_INT2214_22).
+It is the implementation of 6 popular page replacement algorithms: FIFO, LRU, MRU, LFU, MFU, Second chance with the frame capacity ranged from 1-10 frames with simple GUI.
+Type in a reference string in correct format: numbers separated by space. (i.e. "1 2 3 4 ...").
+If the reference string input left blank, it will automatically randomly generate a reference string with 20 numbers.